 Little tweaks will bring your audience back to attention where we think their attention might be dropping off.

 There are many ways to do this, here’s a few examples:

 Pause narration to lift the music for a few seconds.
+Let the music shine from time to time.
 The narration will also benefit from this breathing room.